- Written by Dr.Mehmet Demircioglu

 Sometimes one session is enough.
 Sometimes it is not.
 If the bald area is large and the donor is limited, one session may need to focus on the frontal frame and mid scalp rather than attempting full dense coverage everywhere.
 The crown often requires careful judgment because it can consume many grafts while giving a smaller visual return than the frontal area.

-If a patient needs a second session, I prefer to explain that early.
+If a patient needs a second session, I explain that early.
 A staged plan can be more realistic and safer than pretending one procedure can solve every area at high density.

 The first visible healing phase usually takes about ten to fourteen days.
 During this time, redness, swelling, scabs, and tenderness gradually improve.
 Many patients can return to desk work earlier, but social visibility depends on hair length, skin response, graft number, and personal comfort.